crsh/prereg/README.md

 ```

 ### Create a preregistration document
-Once you have installed the `prereg` you can select the template when creating a new RMarkdown file through the RStudio menus.
+Once you have installed the `prereg` you can select the template when creating a new R Markdown file through the RStudio menus.

 <center>
 ![](https://www.dropbox.com/s/y39lywyloypuncb/template_selection.png?dl=1)